cloudflare/Stout/README.md

 You can deploy multiple projects to the same domain simply by specifying the appropriate `dest` for each one.
 For example your homepage might have the dest `./`, and your blog `./blog`.
 Your homepage will be hosted at `your-site.com`, your blog `your-site.com/blog`.

+### Using Client-side Routers

+It is possible to use a client-side router (where you have multiple request URLs point to the same HTML file) by configuring your CloudFront distribution to serve your index.html file in response to 403s and 404s.

 ### Installing

 - Download the release for your system type from our [releases](https://github.com/EagerIO/Stout/releases)